USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/GLOSSARY.md

 <a name="82768998C17C11E68A44003EE1B763F8"></a>**Contributor License Agreement
-(CLA)** A legally binding contract that a contributor signs that describes the rights being transferred with the work that a contributor is giving.
+(CLA)** A legally binding contract that a contributor signs that describes the rights being licensed and/or transferred with the work that a contributor is giving.

 <a name="836F8E9CC17C11E6910F003EE1B763F8"></a>**Creative Commons Zero (CC0)**
-license A license that, as far as is legally permitted in a jurisdiction, places a work in the public domain.
+license.
+A license that, as far as is legally permitted in a jurisdiction, places a work in the public domain.

 <a name="84E523E4C17C11E6B04B003EE1B763F8"></a>**Department of Defense (DOD)**